wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1672456116/usa-frontier-1920x1080_a2urp2.jpg"><img alt="usa-frontier-1920x1800.jpg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1672456116/usa-frontier-1920x1080_a2urp2.jpg"></a>

 "80% of Americans live East of that green line, which definess the reach of wet storms from the East.
-That line also defines the limit of the "rain shadow" where the tall Rocky Mountains has blocked moisture from the West."
+That line also defines the limit of the "rain shadow" where the tall Rocky Mountains (West of <a target="_blank" href="https://www.google.com/maps/place/Denver,+CO/@39.7584783,-113.8531857,5z/">Denver, Colorado</a>) which blocks moisture from the Pacific West."

-When geologist John Westly Powell identified this phenomenon in 1890, that natural line was at the 100th Meridian.
+When geologist John Westly Powell identified this phenomenon in 1890, that natural line was at the 100th Meridian (vs. 98th today).
 Since then, "Climate change" continues to shift to the East.
 So expect less rain from Winnapeg (Canada) to Forth Worth, Ausin, and San Antonio Texas.
-Also impact will be agriculture around Fargo, Sioux Falls, Omaha, Lincoln, Wichita, Oklahoma City.
+Also impact will be agriculture around Winnipeg (Manitoba, Canada), Fargo, Sioux Falls, Omaha, Lincoln, Wichita, Oklahoma City.

 ## Highway Refueling and ReCharging